getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 describing the context of that frame.
 Frames should be sorted from oldest to newest.

-The stack trace contains an element, `frames`, which is a list of hashes.
-Each hash must contain **at least** the `filename` attribute.
-The rest of the values are optional, but recommended.

-Additionally, if the list of frames is large, you can explicitly tell the system that you’ve omitted a range of frames.
-The `frames_omitted` must be a single tuple two values: start and end.
-For example, if you only removed the 8th frame, the value would be (8, 9), meaning it started at the 8th frame, and went until the 9th (the number of frames omitted is end-start).
-The values should be based on a one-index.

-The list of frames should be ordered by the oldest call first.

 ## Attributes

 `frames`:

 : **Required**.
 A non-empty list of stack frames (see below).
+The list is ordered from caller to callee, or oldest to youngest.
+The last frame is the one creating the exception.

 `registers`:

 : _Optional_.
 A map of register names and their values.
-The values should contain the actual register values of the thread, thus mapping to the top frame.
+The values should contain the actual register values of the thread, thus mapping to the last frame in the list.

 ## Frame Attributes

-Each frame must have at least one of the following attributes:
+Each object should contain **at least** a `filename`, `function` or `instruction_addr` attribute.
+All values are optional, but recommended.

 `filename`:

-: The relative file path to the call.
+: The path to the source file relative to the project root directory.

 `function`: